Sierra Leone women's national football team: History

-In 1985, almost no country in the world had a women's national football team, including Sierra Leone women's national football team who did not play its first matches until around 1994 when it participated in the qualification phase of the 1995 FIFA Women's World Cup.
+Sierra Leone women's national football team did not play its first matches until around 1994 when it participated in the qualification phase of the 1995 FIFA Women's World Cup.
 In a game in Nigeria on 6 November 1994, Sierra Leone women's national football team lost 0–9 to Nigeria after being down 0–6 at the half.
 In a game in Freetown on 20 November 1994, it lost 0–2 to Nigeria after being down 0–2 at the half.
 These 2 games represent half of all games it has played in its history.
 The team's other 2 games took place during the preliminary rounds of the 2010 Women's Championship tournament in Africa, which was part of the Olympic qualification process, where Sierra Leone lost during the preliminary round once 2–3 to Guinea in Conakry on 7 March 2010 and tied Guinea 1–1 in Freetown on 20 March 2010.
 Following this match, the team did not play an international match on any level for at least a year and did not participate 2011 All Africa Games.
 In March 2012, Sierra Leone was ranked the 135th best in the world and the 26th best in Africa.
 It improved its ranking to 130th best in the world in June 2012 and at still at the bottom of the world rankings alongside 46 other women's national teams.
 Its best ever rank was 128th, which was in 2010, and its worst ever ranking was 136, which it was ranked in 2011.